michynow/Electronic-ships-logbook/README.md

 # Electronic-ships-logbook
 An electronic logbook designed for offline use mainly on desktops.
-Online preview of how this works here: https://hiyabuddy.000webhostapp.com/index.html Preview of features:
+Online preview of how this works here: https://hiyabuddy.000webhostapp.com/index.html<br>
+Preview of features:

 1. Add record button:<br>
 Shows a modal with several inputs to fill up.
-Upon submition adds a row to the table with 2 buttons at the end of each row - Edit and Delete.
+Upon submit adds a row to the table with 2 buttons at the end of each row - Edit and Delete.
 These are used to manipulate corresponding records.
 The application has applied a sorting by 'Time UTC' row in ascending order, so if you make a mistake, it will automatically be placed in the correct order upon deletion or addition or edition of a row.

 2. Enter date and destination button:<br>
 Shows a modal which is in charge of setting the date of the page, your last port of call and the destination you're heading to.